 How are shoulder problems diagnosed?

 A healthcare provider will ask about health history.
-He or she will give you a physical exam.
-The exam is to look at the range-of-motion, area of pain, and level of joint stability.
-You may have tests such as:
+They will give you a physical exam.
+The exam is to look at the range of motion, area of pain, and level of joint stability.
+You may have tests, such as:

 X-ray.
 This imaging test uses a small amount of radiation to make images of tissues, bones, and organs onto film.

 MRI.
 This imaging test uses large magnets, radio waves, and a computer to make detailed images of tissues in the body.
 It can often find damage or disease in and around ligament, tendon, or muscle.